 Up to 80 Scholars are supported each year, meeting specific criteria and performance standards given below.

 Bursaries are typically $1,000 to assist with performance-related costs.
-The personal development workshop is an authentic, informative, inspirational and FUN experience immersed for 2 days at the Podium Lodge and Avantidrome in Cambridge.
+The personal development workshop is an authentic, informative, inspirational and FUN experience immersed for 2 days at the Podium Lodge and Avantidrome in Cambridge or venues at Lake Karapiro.

 Adastra is grateful to be supported in this regard by Grassroots Trust, The Lion Foundation, TECT and The Brian Perry Charitable Trust.

-For 2021, Adastra is delighted to have a supplementary Scholarship fund available.
+For 2022, Adastra is delighted to have 2 supplementary Scholarship funds available.

 - The Tanner Adastra Scholarships are gratefully supported by Jon and Sue Tanner, outstanding patrons of Waikato and Bay of Plenty sport and performing arts, and champions of young adults’ opportunity.
 Hailing from Waikato, they are generous with their time, money and energy to help others develop their skills, and reach the highest level, without leaving home.
-Along with the personal development workshop, Tanner Adastra Scholarships of $1,250 will be awarded to 4 young hockey players or performing artists (dancers and musicians) with additional financial need.
+Along with the personal development workshop, up to 8 Tanner Adastra Scholarships of up to $3,000 each will be awarded to young hockey players and/or performing artists (dancers and musicians).

-In each case, the Supplementary Scholarships will be awarded by the Adastra Trustees after the standard application process (i.e. no further specific application required), with assistance from the Tanner Family.
+Supplementary Scholarships will be available in 2022 and awarded by the Adastra Trustees after the standard application process (i.e. no further specific application required).

 The Supplementary Scholarships come with standard Adastra reporting requirements, plus further responsibilities to the patrons, such as reasonable personal appearances and performance updates.